Agent Definition Guide: Creating Custom Agents

 Follow these steps to create and use a custom agent in under 5 minutes:

-Step 1: Create the agents directory
+Step 2: Create the Agent Directory

 mkdir -p ~/forge/agents

-ls -la ~/forge/agents # Verify directory was created
+ls -la ~/forge/agents

 mkdir "%USERPROFILE%\forge\agents"